0xSpaceShard/starknet-hardhat-plugin/README.md

 const contract = ...;
 await contract.invoke("increase_balance", { amount: 1 }, { wallet });
 ```

+### L1-L2 communication (Postman message exchange)
+Exchanging messages between L1 (Ganache, hardhat node, Ethereum testnet) and L2 (only supported for [starknet-devnet](https://github.com/Shard-Labs/starknet-devnet)) can be done using this plugin.
+To achieve this, first load an L1 Messaging contract using `starknet.devnet.loadL1MessagingContract`, then call `starknet.devnet.flush` after you `invoke` and want to propagate your message.
+Check [this example](https://github.com/Shard-Labs/starknet-hardhat-example/blob/master/test/postman.test.ts#L96) for more info.

 ## More examples
 An example Hardhat project using this plugin can be found [here](https://github.com/Shard-Labs/starknet-hardhat-example).